How to Become a Blogger

-I kick myself for not thinking about this step in the beginning.
+(Skip to the Wordpress.org section, if you want to get paid to blog.)
 I started out with my blog on Blogger.com with a Google hosted domain name (www.blesserhouse.blogspot.com) and really didn’t know that it mattered.
-That “blogspot” in there means the website is free, not self-hosted.
+If you start on Blogger, the website is free, not self-hosted, but it was also relatively simple to learn how to create my site design myself.
 I dove into blogging without any research.

 Google technically owned all of my content, and at any point, if they chose, Google could shut down my entire site.
 Thankfully, that never happened, but it’s scary to think about.
 And it has happened to other bloggers.